 However, ADHD medication is often abused.
 In fact, studies show that the number of people for whom it is prescribed for the treatment of ADHD is smaller than the number of people who take it for its effects.
 Abuse is highest amongst students who take the drug to focus and increase productivity while studying.
 It is also sometimes abused as a way to lose weight or as a party drug due to its stimulant effects – it allows an individual to drink more alcohol without becoming tired.

-ADHD medication can be habit-forming, and a person can become physically dependent on the drug.
+The medication can be habit-forming, and a person can become physically dependent on the drug.
 Physical dependence is a precursor to addiction, which is a difficult thing to overcome no matter what the addictive substance is.

-What is Considered Abuse?
+What Is Considered Abuse?

 Anytime that a person takes prescription medication outside of the prescribed instructions it is considered abuse.
 Obtaining or administering ADHD medication (or any other medication) in any of the following ways is abuse: